-Whereas Mr. Patrick Chin Meng Liong ("Mr. Chin") will retire from office as Director and being eligible, Mr. Chin offer himself for re-election at the forthcoming AGM in accordance with Articles 112 and 113.
+As such, Mr. Sim Kain Kain, Mr. Yeo Choon Guan (Yao Junyuan), Mr. Tan Puay Khiang, Francis and Mr. Han Xiangfeng will retire from office as Directors and being eligible, offer themselves for re-election at the forthcoming AGM in accordance with Articles 112, 113 and 116 of the Constitution.